×

 Care of Ironbark and Lilacs

-Care of Ironbark and Lilacs include pruning, fertilizers, watering etc. Ironbark pruning is done No pruning needed, Remove dead leaves and Remove deadheads and Lilacs pruning is done Prune after flowering, Prune prior to new growth, Remove dead leaves and Remove dead or diseased plant parts.
+Care of Ironbark and Lilacs include pruning, fertilizers, watering etc. Ironbark pruning is done Remove dead leaves and Remove deadheads and Lilacs pruning is done Prune after flowering, Prune prior to new growth, Remove dead leaves and Remove dead or diseased plant parts.
 In summer Ironbark needs Lots of watering and in winter, it needs Average Water.
 Whereas, in summer Lilacs needs Lots of watering and in winter, it needs Average Water.